Innovation and Strategic Network Formation: Patent Rights

-We can use Theorem~\ref{critical} and Proposition~\ref{prop:patent} to ask when patent rights improve welfare and what the optimal fraction $b$ of patentable ideas would be.
-In the direct-learning case, the proposition gives conditions under which patents are harmful.
+We can use Theorem~\ref{critical} and Proposition~\ref{prop:patent} to ask when patent rights produce more innovation and what the optimal share $b^*$ of patentable ideas would be.
+In the direct-learning case, the proposition gives conditions under which patents decrease innovation and welfare.

-In the indirect-learning case, average firm profits and social welfare are higher with interior patent rights $b \in (0,1)$ than no patent rights because firms with patents are valuable as intermediaries.
-Under indirect learning, we can ask what value of $b$ maximizes average payoffs.
+In the indirect-learning case, the equilibrium discovery rate and social welfare are higher (for $n$ large) with interior patent rights $b \in (0,1)$ than without patent rights because firms with patents are valuable as intermediaries.
+Under indirect learning, we can ask what value of $b$ maximizes the discovery rate.
 Any positive $b$ provides the benefits of information intermediaries, and so there is a tradeoff between the higher private profits obtained by firms with patents and the social benefits provided by firms without patents, whose ideas can be used by others.
-The optimal value of $b$ can be interior asymptotically for low $k$, but for high $k$ the optimal value of $b$ converges to zero as $n$ grows large.
+For high $k$ the optimal value of $b$ converges to zero as $n$ grows large.